nodeshift/nodejs-reference-architecture/docs/functional-components/nodejs-versions-images.md

 file for the Node.js project you'll see that support for Alpine is `experimental`.
 This also means that there is no binary which can be bundled and instead the creation of the Alpine containers includes building the binaries themselves.
-For there reasons we don't recommend using the Alpine images unless the smaller size is an absolute requirement.
+For these reasons we don't recommend using the Alpine images unless the smaller size is an absolute requirement.

 ### Commercially Supported Containers